Causal Mediation in Natural Experiments: CM in the Oregon Health Insurance Experiment

 \section{CM in the Oregon Health Insurance Experiment}

-In the Oregon Health Insurance Experiment, winning the wait-list lottery significantly improved self-reported health and happiness among participants.
+In the Oregon Health Insurance Experiment, winning the wait-list lottery significantly improved subjective health and well-being among participants.
 This study investigates the mechanisms behind these benefits, quantifying the extent to which improvements are mediated through increased healthcare usage.

-To credibly address mediation concerns, I use the respondents' regular healthcare provider type as an IV for healthcare usage.
-Approximately 75.4\% reported visiting a healthcare provider within the past year, but rates vary notably depending on their usual provider type: those attending hospital emergency rooms (A\&E) and urgent care clinics reported significantly lower visitation rates (12.6 and 20 percentage points lower, respectively) than the 40\% attending private clinics.
-The IV validity arises from differential costs faced by individuals based on their usual care provider.
+To address concerns for unobserved selection-into-healthcare, I use the respondents' regular healthcare provider before the wait-list lottery as an IV for healthcare usage.
+Approximately 73.2\% reported visiting a healthcare provider within the past year, but rates vary notably depending on their provider type: those who reported attended hospital emergency rooms (A\&E) and urgent care clinics before the wait-list lottery reported significantly lower healthcare visitation rates after the lottery (8.4 and 11 percentage points lower, respectively) than the 40\% who attended private clinics.\footnote{ The combined $F$ statistic for the categorical variable for healthcare usual location (before the wait-list lottery) on healthcare usage (following the lottery) is 38.4. } The IV validity arises from differential costs faced by individuals based on their usual care provider.
 Private clinics generally charge through health insurance and are more expensive without coverage, while A\&E and urgent care often provide costly services but rarely follow up on unpaid bills, effectively creating variation in healthcare attendance costs.
-Additionally, individuals' choice of provider may depend on neighbourhood-based access.
+Additionally, individuals' choice of provider likely depend on neighbourhood-based access.